12 Ways to Hang Pictures without Nails | No Damage Wall Hangers | Roost

 No matter what restrictions you experience as the resident of an apartment or house rental, there is no reason you cannot make your home a reflection of your personality.

-It isn’t necessary to hammer nails or otherwise damage your walls to get the design aesthetic you desire.
 Utilizing bookcases, adhesive strips, or even string can make your apartment feel like home.
 With a little creativity and some time, no one will ever know how your pictures are hung – including your landlord!

 Get $5/mo rent insurance